GennadyGS/CubeSharp/CubeSharp.md

 sliceByYear2007AndCustomerIdA.GetBoundDimension(1); // customerIdDimension
 ```

-Notice that result of `Slice(...)` method is cube with less number of free dimensions and dimension numbers possibly shifted:
+Note that the result of `Slice(...)` is a cube with fewer free dimensions, and dimension numbers may shift:

 ```csharp
 // Cube slice by customer ID "A", the same as cube["A"]